ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/PythonPackages.md

 > If you have the right structure in your repository on github, then pip can install directly from github using the following:
 > `pip install git+https://github.com/[user]/[repo].git`
 >
-> You can even select a branch by appending `@branchname` to the github link!
+> You can even select a branch by appending `@branchname` to the github link, or `@commit-id` to select a particular commit.
 >
 {: .callout}